 The university is an academic community with a fundamental purpose of the pursuit of knowledge.
 Essential to this purpose is the commitment to the principles of integrity and academic honesty.
-The Code of Academic Integrity is
+The Code of Academic Integrity is designed to ensure that the principle of academic honesty is upheld.
+The Code can be found at president.umd.edu/administration/ policies/section-iii-academic-affairs/iii-100a.

-Academic dishonesty
+Academic Dishonesty

-The normal sanction for academic dishonesty is a grade of "XF -failure due to academic dishonesty."
+The normal sanction for academic dishonesty is a grade of "XF-failure due to academic dishonesty."
 That grade will normally be recorded on the student transcript, in addition to any other action taken (e.g., suspension or expulsion).
 The normal penalty for graduate students is dismissal.
 The Student Honor Council investigates allegations of academic dishonesty and convenes Honor Boards to adjudicate charges.